abumq/easyloggingpp/README.md

 Since ver.
 9.42, there is new way introduced to use same macro i.e, `LOG` (and associated macros), this is that you define macro `_LOGGER` and `_PERFORMANCE_LOGGER` with logger ID that is already registered, and now when you use `LOG` macro, it automatically will use specified logger instead of `default` logger.
 Please note that this should be defined in source file instead of header file.
 This is so that when we include header we dont accidently use invalid logger.

-Since ver.
-9.60, there is new way to write logs; i.e, by using Logger class directly.
-This feature is available on compilers that support variadic templates.
-You can explore more by looking at `samples/STL/logger-log-functions.cpp`.

 A quick example is here
 ```c++
 #ifndef _LOGGER